Return to PSTOS Home Page

 Click for a larger version of this image (56K)

-1998 view of the now-closed Fox Theatre marquee
+1998 view of the Fox Theatre marquee

 Click for a larger version of this image (44K)